lorericci/SE2-Group-15---Office-Queue-/api-draft.md

     Request body: { serviceName: string, estimatedTime: number (duration in seconds)}
     Response status: CREATED

+//TODO: rename counter to desk, what if only some of the services exists?
+Is a partial assignment made?
-POST /desk - add a service to a desk
+POST /assign-counter - add a service to a desk
-    Request body: { deskId: number, serviceName: string }
+    Request body: { deskId: number, serviceNames: string[] }
     Response body: BAD_REQUEST, OK

 GET /stats/{daily, weekly, monthly}